 After the completion of the Merger, the current securityholders of Histogenics and Ocugen will own a smaller percentage of the combined organization than their ownership in their respective companies prior to the Merger.
-Immediately after the Merger, it is currently estimated that Ocugen securityholders will own approximately 90% of the common stock of the combined organization, and Histogenics securityholders, whose shares of Histogenics common stock will remain outstanding after the Merger, will own approximately 10% of the common stock of the combined organization.
+Immediately after the Merger, and taking into account the Pre-Merger Financing, it is currently estimated that Ocugen securityholders will own approximately 86.24% of the Fully-Diluted Common Stock of Histogenics, and Histogenics securityholders, whose shares of Histogenics common stock will remain outstanding after the Merger, will own, or hold rights to acquire, approximately 13.76% of the Fully-Diluted Common Stock of Histogenics.
 These estimates are based on the anticipated exchange ratio and are subject to adjustment as provided in the Merger Agreement.
 See also the risk factor above titled, "The exchange ratio is not adjustable based on the market price of Histogenics common stock, so the merger consideration at the closing may have a greater or lesser value than at the time the Merger Agreement was signed."